renatolinsdigital/javascript-quickstart/README.md

 #### Commonly used paradigms:

-__Declarative programming:__ This programming paradigm focuses on *what* the program should accomplish rather than *how* to accomplish it.
+__1) Declarative programming:__ This programming paradigm focuses on *what* the program should accomplish rather than *how* to accomplish it.
 In JavaScript, declarative programming often manifests in functions, such as using array methods like `.map()`, `.filter()`, and `.reduce()`, which express the desired outcome without detailing the control flow or state changes.
 Example of Declarative Programming:

 ```javascript
 const numbers = [1, 2, 3, 4, 5];